The Manin-Mumford conjecture and the Tate-Voloch conjecture for a product of Siegel moduli spaces

 \subsubsection{Possible generalizations}

 For Shimura varieties of Hodge type, the ordinary locus in the usual sense could be empty.
 In this case, we consider the notion of $\mu$-ordinariness (see \cite{Wed}).
 Then following our strategy, we need three ingredients.
-At first, a Serre-Tate theory for $\mu$-ordinary CM points.
+At first, a theory of Serre-Tate coordinates for $\mu$-ordinary CM points.
 For Shimura varieties of Hodge type, see \cite{Hon} and \cite{SZ}.
-Secondly, a global Serre-Tate theory in characteristic $p$.
-For Shimura varieties of PEL type, such result should be known to experts.
+Secondly, a global theory of Serre-Tate coordinates in characteristic $p$.
+For Shimura varieties of PEL type, such results should be known to experts.
 Thirdly, $\mu$-ordinary perfectoid Shimura varieties.
 Following \cite{Sch13}, certain perfectoid Shimura varieties of abelian type are constructed in \cite{She}.
-However our desired $\mu$-ordinary perfectoid Shimura varieties are not discussed in \cite{Sch13}, and \cite{She}.
 For universal abelian varieties over Shimura varieties of PEL type, we expect a Tate-Voloch type result for torsion points in fibers over $\mu$-ordinary CM points.
 Still, we need analogs of the above three ingredients.